AxelBanderet/sigfox-blockchain/readme.md

 ![Image](img/BlockchainWebApp/GeneralDashboard.png)

-In this demo, the related Smart Contract enforces specific rules related to conditions during transport.
-Specifically, receiving and evaluating temperature and humidity data against an agreed upon acceptable range.
+In this demo, the related Smart Contract enforces certain rules related to conditions during transport.
+Specifically, receiving and evaluating temperature and humidity data against an agreed and acceptable range.
 If the Smart Contract identifies that the telemetry is out of the range, it will immutably shift into an OutOfCompliance state and appropriate remedies will be sought.
 By default, the contract starts in the Created state.
-Then, as it transits through each intermediary of the chain, it will shift in In Transit state and finally ends up in Completed.
+Then, as it transits through each intermediary of the chain, it will shift in In Transit state and finally ends up as Completed.

 In the happy path, the device sends readings, which are in compliance throughout the transportation process, while the involved counterparties transfer responsibility until the transportation is completed.

 Let’s present the solution through an example.
-A pharmaceutical company “Vital Pharma” requires to ship their product including vaccins to hundreds of pharmacies across Europe.
-Since those products require a strong integrity management and conditions monitoring, Vital Pharma is partnering with a highly reliable delivery company “deliver.it” specialized in the shipment of such products.
+A pharmaceutical company “VitalPharma” requires their products including vaccines to be shipped to hundreds of pharmacies across Europe.
+Since those products require a strong integrity management and conditions monitoring, VitalPharma is partnering with a highly reliable delivery company “deliver.it” specialized in the shipment of such products.

-In order to prove its reliability, deliver.it guarantees a full refund of the amount of the shipment if the pre-defined rules are not respected.
+In order to commit to its reliability, deliver.it guarantees a full refund of the amount of the shipment if the pre-defined rules are not respected.
 At the end of the chain, the pharmacist “Joe Bloggs” will confirm the reception of the package.
 All those users are listed into an Azure Active Directory instance which makes it easy to manage.

 ![Image](img/BlockchainWebApp/ActiveDirectoryUsers.png)